-The registers tallied in each of the RT and SMT terminal checksums are summarized on the next pages.
-These individual checksums are used for error checking during soft reset events.
-Soft reset occurs for RT or SMT when RTRESET bit 10 and/or MTRESET bit 12 is set in the "Master Status and Reset Register (0x0001)".
-One or two terminal reset bits can be individually or simultaneously set.
+The registers tallied in the RT checksum is summarized on the next pages.
+This individual checksum is used for error checking during soft reset events.
+Soft reset occurs for the RT when RTRESET bit 10 is set in the "Master Status and Reset Register (0x0001)".
+The Remote Terminal reset bit can be individually set without affecting the Bus Controller.
+The Bus Controller does not have soft reset.